instayu/html-5-calander/Contributing-to-YUI.md

    * Be sure your pull request meets the [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards).

 ### Contribute to the Gallery ###
+The [YUI Gallery](http://yuilibrary.com/gallery/) is an ecosystem of components created by developers just like you that are free to use in your own projects.
 Create a free account on [YUILibrary.com](http://yuilibrary.com/forum/ucp.php?mode=register) account so you can:
    * Post on the [support forum](http://yuilibrary.com/forum/).
    * Contribute modules to the [YUI Gallery](http://yuilibrary.com/gallery/).